 - Learn the Correct Way to Use Bold Type Fonts Effectively in Design

-- Bold is used to highlight certain parts of important text in order to capture the readers’ attention on that particular point.
+Use bold to highlight important text in order to capture the readers’ attention on that particular point.
 Google also notices bold text and uses it as an indicator for importance.

-- Use bold sparingly.
-Use it to highlight something that is important to the reader, not you, not the client.
+- Use bold to highlight something that is important to the reader, not you, not the client.

 - Use bold on phrases or words that would be of great interest to the reader.
 Or perhaps it’s a point that you REALLY want to make sure the reader notices.